-Security Level Security Option Description operations of the EFMB module are protected by Pass Key from the JTAG interface.
+Security Level Security Option Description Key require a Pass Key.
+From the JTAG interface, the Read and Write operations on the FlashROM content require a Pass Key.
+You can Verify the FlashROM content via the JTAG interface without a Pass Key.
+Read back of the FlashROM content is allowed from the FPGA Array.
+The Read, Write, and Verify operations of the EFMB module are protected by Pass Key from the JTAG interface.
 None No security The Write and Verify operations of the FPGA Array do not require keys.
 The Read, Write, and Verify operations of the FlashROM content also do not require keys.
 The Read, Write, and Verify operations of the EFMB module content do not require keys.
 This option is available for SmartFusion; to choose it, de-select the Security Settings checkbox.

-- Note: When a Device is programmed with a Pass key and AES key, only the Pass key is required for reprogramming since re-entering the correct Pass key unlocks the bits that restrict programming to require AES encryption and also unlocks the bits that prohibit reprogramming altogether (if locked); thus both plaintext and encrypted programming are [re-] enabled. - Enable eNVM client JTAG protection Enables eNVM client JTAG protection in the event you have not set Medium or High security.
+Note: When a Device is programmed with a Pass key and AES key, only the Pass key is required for reprogramming since re-entering the correct Pass key unlocks the bits that restrict programming to require AES encryption and also unlocks the bits that prohibit reprogramming altogether (if locked); thus both plaintext and encrypted programming are [re-] enabled.

+- 3. Enable eNVM client JTAG protection Enables eNVM client JTAG protection in the event you have not set Medium or High security.
 Enables you to protect specific clients with a user pass key and then leave others unprotected.
 This can be advantageous if you want to protect your IP, but give another user access to the rest of the eNVM for storage.
-You can also set custom security levels for your eNVM.

-NOTE: EFMB (Fusion) is called eNVM for SmartFusion devices.

-4. Enter the Pass Key and/ or the AES Key as appropriate.
+You can also set custom security levels for your eNVM. - NOTE: EFMB (Fusion) is called eNVM for SmartFusion devices. - 4.
+Enter the Pass Key and/ or the AES Key as appropriate.
 You can generate a random key by clicking the Generate random key button.

 The Pass Key protects all the Security Settings for the FPGA Array, FlashROM, and/or EFMB.

 The AES Key decrypts the FPGA Array, FlashROM, and/or EFMB programming file content.
 Use the AES Key if you intend to program the device at an unsecured site or if you plan to update the design at a remote site in the future.